linuxserver/docker-duckdns/README.md

 * image version number
   * `docker inspect -f '{{ index .Config.Labels "build_version" }}' linuxserver/duckdns`

+## Updating Info

+Most of our images are static, versioned, and require an image update and container recreation to update the app inside.
+With some exceptions (ie. nextcloud, plex), we do not recommend or support updating apps inside the container.
+Please consult the [Application Setup](#application-setup) section above to see if it is recommended for the image.

+Below are the instructions for updating containers:

+### Via Docker Run/Create
+* Update the image: `docker pull linuxserver/duckdns`
+* Stop the running container: `docker stop duckdns`
+* Delete the container: `docker rm duckdns`
+* Recreate a new container with the same docker create parameters as instructed above (if mapped correctly to a host folder, your `/config` folder and settings will be preserved)
+* Start the new container: `docker start duckdns`
+* You can also remove the old dangling images: `docker image prune`

+### Via Docker Compose
+* Update the image: `docker-compose pull linuxserver/duckdns`
+* Let compose update containers as necessary: `docker-compose up -d`
+* You can also remove the old dangling images: `docker image prune`

 ## Versions

+* **08.02.19:** - Update readme with optional parameters.
 * **10.12.18:** - Fix docker compose example.
 * **15.10.18:** - Multi-arch image.
 * **22.08.18:** - Rebase to alpine 3.8.